 AT&T TV has ESPN, Nickelodeon, HGTV and TNT.
 There’s CNN, CNN International and CNN En Español, You’ll find C-SPAN and C-SPAN2 as well.

 You’ll be able to stream MSNBC live on a Roku, Apple TV or Fire TV at home, and a smartphone if you’re not at home.
 AT&T TV has a no contract option.

 Note: AT&T TV is the only live TV streaming service that has regional FOX Sports Networks, but that’s in the Choice bundle, which costs $84.99 per month.

 If you do sign up, you should know that you have to choose the “no contract” option during the account setup process.
 It’s not automatic.

 No. There are some excerpts from MSNBC that you can watch on Peacock.
 But there is no dedicated MSNBC channel.

 What’s the best way to get a MSNBC live stream?

 The answer may depend on what other channels you want along with MSNBC.

-You’ll also be able to record shows and activate apps on your streaming devices for networks like A&E, Bravo and FOX Sports.
+You’ll also be able to record shows and activate apps including A&E, Bravo and Big Ten Network.